suncoast-devs/handbook/lessons/career-looking/freelance.md

 - Are you excited to get started?
 - How will you bring value to their narrative?
 - Do you align with their values?
-- Do you have the skills they are looking for or can you learn them?
+- Do you have the skills they are looking for, or can you learn them?
 - Would you be comfortable or thrive in this environment?
 - Is this the direction you want to take with your skills?
 - Have you asked all the questions that would set you up for success?